MTrevoux/Petroleum-Engineer-Toolbox/README.md

 Functions avaible:
 - zfactorBeggsBrill / calculation of the z factor using Beggs and Brill correlation.
 Explicit approach.
 - zfactorDAK / calculation of the z factor using DAK correlation.
 Implicit approach.
-- SGgas / calculate the specific gravity of a gas at given P and T with air reference at 60°F and 1 atm
+- SGgas / calculate the specific gravity of a gas at given P and T with air reference at 60°F and 1 atm.
-- rhoGas / calculate the density in lbs/tf of a gas at given P and T
+- rhoGas / calculate the density in lbs/tf of a gas at given P and T.
 - volumeStd / calculate the desired volume in standard conditions: 60°F and 1 atm.

 ## oilProperties.py